Brownfield Grant Programs

 - the names and email addresses of any parties who will need SharePoint access to work on your project’s DEED and/or ERF pre-application(s).

-MET COUNCIL TBRA APPLICATIONS: The Met Council’s TBRA program has its own online procedure for submitting applications via its WebGrants site.
-If you wish to seek TBRA funding, you must submit a pre-application via the Met Council’s online WebGrants portal.
+MET COUNCIL TBRA and SEED APPLICATIONS: The Met Council’s TBRA and SEED programs have their own online procedure for submitting applications via the Met Council's WebGrants site.
+If you wish to seek TBRA or SEED funding, you must submit a pre-application via the Met Council’s online WebGrants portal.
 To get access to the WebGrants site, please send an email to [email protected] (as soon as possible) with WEBGRANTS ACCESS REQUEST in the subject line; include in your email:

 - the name of your project

-- the names and email addresses of any parties who will need WebGrants access to work on your project’s TBRA pre-application
+- the names and email addresses of any parties who will need WebGrants access to work on your project’s TBRA or SEED pre-application

 Please note: this email must be separate from the SharePoint Access Request referred to above (see above).
 Do not combine the two access requests.